Zekom/Samples-for-AIR/PushSampleApp/README.md

 # Push Receiver Sample Application Description #

-The Push Receiver sample application demonstrates how to write a BlackBerry 10 Adobe AIR application that is able to receive pushes.
+The Push Receiver sample push-enabled application demonstrates how to write a BlackBerry 10 Adobe AIR application that is able to receive pushes.

 Consult the **net.rim.blackberry.push** package from the API reference for useful examples and a full description of how to use the push APIs.
 The API reference can be found [here](https://developer.blackberry.com/air/apis).